-The University has two installment purchase contracts to finance the acquisition of equipment.

-The remaining length of the first purchase agreement is two years.
+The University has several installment purchase contracts to finance the acquisition of equipment.
+The first installment purchase is for equipment used in the operation of the power plant.
+The remaining length of the agreement is one year.
 Payment on this commitment is as follows: